TotallyLemon/Improved-Core-Units/README.md

 # ImprovedCoreUnits
-Reduces the bulding damage nerf of the core units 'Alpha, Beta, Gamma' and gives 'Gamma' a set of back weapons that launch fast moving cannon projectiles.
+Reduces the bulding damage nerf of the 'Alpha', 'Beta', & 'Gamma' cote units and gives 'Gamma' a set of back weapons that launch fast moving piercing cannon projectiles.